Pain Therapy

 Frequently Asked Questions

-Are injections right for me?
+Are injections, iovera° or Shockwave right for me?

-If your Boston Orthopaedic and Spine physician has diagnosed you with osteoarthritis, or if you experience chronic pain and you haven’t found pain relief from physical therapy, application of heat and cold, or pain relievers such as Tylenol, then you should consider discussing injection options.
+If your Boston Orthopaedic and Spine physician has diagnosed you with osteoarthritis, or if you experience chronic pain and you haven’t found pain relief from physical therapy, application of heat and cold, or pain relievers such as Tylenol, then you should consider discussing treatment options.

 Are there any risks?